bbchallenge/bbchallenge-proofs/README.md

 ## PDFs

-This repository stores latex sources of the proofs only.
+This repository stores tex sources of the proofs only.
 The corresponding compiled PDFs are available at http://docs.bbchallenge.org/bbchallenge-proofs.

 ## Future work: using theorem provers